millskyle/BRMesh_homeassistant/README.md

 ### MQTT and Wifi Credentials
 Set you MQTT and Wifi credentials.
 Nothing to really explain here.
 If you need to change your MQTT port, I've hardcoded that and you can find it in the code in the `mqtt.begin()` call.

-### Set the MAC address
-If you don't know the MAC address of your ESP32, you can flash the firmware with the incorrect MAC address, and watch in the serial monitor.
-Upon boot, the ESP prints its true MAC address.
-Fill this in the sketch and re-flash.

 ### Modify the number of lights
 I bought a 4-pack of these lights, and thus wrote the code for 4 lights.
 It can be easily modified in the sketch by changing the `numLights`, `mylights`, and `mylightnames` declarations.